mozilla/dxr/docs/source/development.rst

 After making changes to DXR, a build step is sometimes needed to see the effects of your work:

-Changes to C-based compiler plugins or TriLite:
+Changes to C-based compiler plugins:
     ``make`` (at the root of the project)

 Changes to HTML templates that are used on the client side: